nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Conditional loops
-When they exist on the same node, :if has a higher priority than :for.
+When they exist in the same node, :if has a higher priority than :for.
 That means the :if is executed first.

 ```
 <li :for="todo in todos" :if="todos">